-Nonverbal misinformation such as gestures during interviews can also lead to eyewitness memory distortions, which has recently been termed the gestural misinformation effect (Gurney, Pine, & Wiseman, 2013).
-In Gurney et al.’s (2013) study, participants watched footage of a crime scene and were later investigated by an experimenter who acted as a police interviewer.
-During the interview, no verbal misinformation was given but when asked “Did you notice any jewellery?”, the interviewer made either a gesture of a ring by pointing to a finger of the opposing hand or a gesture of a watch by grasping his wrist.
-The researchers found that more participants (30%) erroneously reported seeing a watch when a watch gesture was made than when a ring gesture was made (5%).
-Also, most participants (95%) reported seeing a ring when a ring gesture was made.
-In a similar research line, it was found that participants who saw a head nod of the interviewer reported higher confidence in their eyewitness reports than those who saw a head shake of the interviewer (Gurney, Vekaria, & Howlett, 2014).
+Nonverbal misinformation such as gestures during interviews can also lead to eyewitness memory distortions; this has recently been termed the gestural misinformation effect (Gurney, Pine, & Wiseman, 2013).
+In Gurney et al.’s (2013) study, the participants watched footage of a crime scene and were later questioned by an experimenter who acted as a police interviewer.
+During the interview, no verbal misinformation was given, but when the participants were asked if they noticed any jewelry, the interviewer either suggested a ring by pointing to a finger of the opposite hand or a watch by grasping his or her wrist.
+The researchers found that more participants (30%) erroneously reported seeing a watch when a watch was suggested than when a ring was suggested (5%).
+Furthermore, most of the participants (95%) reported seeing a ring when a ring was suggested.
+In a similar study, it was found that participants who saw the interviewer nod his or her head reported higher confidence in their eyewitness reports than those who saw the interviewer shake his or her head (Gurney, Vekaria, & Howlett, 2014).

-More recently, Gurney, Ellis, and Vardon-Hynard (2016) examined whether subjective estimates of the nature and severity of the crime could be altered by misleading nonverbal information.
-Participants saw a video of a man punching another man in an alleyway and were then interviewed as eyewitnesses.
-The authors showed that a ‘punching’ gesture led participants to recall the crime more accurately, but a ‘stabbing’ gesture led more participants (61%) to recall that the victim was stabbed and severely injured compared with the punching condition (5.6%).
-The authors also noted that gestural misinformation had the same and sometimes even a larger memory contaminating effect than verbal misinformation.
+More recently, Gurney, Ellis and Vardon-Hynard (2016) examined whether subjective estimates of the nature and severity of the crime could be altered by misleading nonverbal information.
+The participants were shown a video of a man punching another man in an alleyway and were then interviewed as eyewitnesses.
+The researchers showed that a punching gesture resulted in participants recalling the crime more accurately.
+However, a stabbing gesture resulted in more participants (61%) recalling that the victim was stabbed and severely injured compared with the punching condition (5.6%).
+The researchers also noted that gestural misinformation had the same and sometimes even a larger memory contaminating effect than verbal misinformation.

-Misinformation concerning Eyewitness Identification
+Misinformation concerning eyewitness identification

 Misinformation can directly lead eyewitnesses to misidentify innocent people in a lineup.
-For example, Searcy, Bartlett, and Memon (2000) had participants look at a recording of an actual crime, the murder of an attendant at a dry cleaner’s.
-Fifteen minutes later, participants had to listen to several narratives in which the witnessed crime was described.
-One narrative included misleading information that the perpetrator had a chipped tooth while in fact the perpetrator did not have a chipped tooth.
-Some hours later, participants were asked to identify the culprit in a lineup consisting of photographs of several suspects.
-Participants who received the misinformation were more likely to choose a person with a chipped tooth (25%) compared with those who did not receive the misinformation (6%).
+For example, Searcy, Bartlett and Memon (2000) got participants to watch a recording of an actual crime; the murder of an attendant at a dry cleaning outlet.
+Fifteen minutes later, the participants had to listen to several narratives in which the witnessed crime was described.
+One narrative included misleading information about the perpetrator having a chipped tooth while in fact the perpetrator did not have a chipped tooth.
+Some hours later, the participants were asked to identify the culprit in a lineup that comprised photographs of several suspects.
+Results showed that the participants who received the misinformation were more likely to choose a person with a chipped tooth (25%) compared to those who did not receive the misinformation (6%).

-Not only pre-identification misinformation (i.e., information provided before eyewitnesses make identifications from a lineup) undermines the accuracy of eyewitness memory, but also feedback after the eyewitness identification may distort eyewitness memory.
-In studies examining how post-identification feedback affects witnesses’ memory reports (e.g., Erickson, Lampinen, Wooten, Wetmore, & Neuschatz, 2016; Skagerberg & Wright, 2009; Smalarz & Wells, 2014; Wells, Olson, & Charman, 2003), participants are provided with either confirming feedback (e.g., “Good, you identified the suspect”) or no feedback after they identified a suspect from the lineup.
-The typical finding in these studies is that confirming feedback elevates participants’ confidence in their memories and they are more willing to testify in court compared with the no feedback condition.
-Obviously, this confidence inflation can become a serious issue when the suspect is innocent.
+Not only does pre-identification misinformation, that is, information provided before eyewitnesses make identifications from a lineup undermine the accuracy of eyewitness memory, but feedback after the eyewitness identification may distort eyewitness memory.
+In studies examining how post-identification feedback affects witnesses’ memory reports (e.g., Erickson, Lampinen, Wooten, Wetmore, & Neuschatz, 2016; Skagerberg & Wright, 2009; Smalarz & Wells, 2014; Wells, Olson, & Charman, 2003), participants were provided with either confirming feedback (e.g., “Good, you identified the suspect”) or no feedback after they had identified a suspect from the lineup.
+The typical finding in these studies was that confirming feedback elevated participants’ confidence in their memories and accordingly, they were more willing to testify in court compared to those in the no feedback condition.
+Obviously, this inflation of confidence may become a serious issue when the suspect is innocent.